alfischer33/Data-Science/README.md

-# Data-Science
+# Housing in University vs. Non-University Towns during recession

-Projects completed while learning Data Science
+This is a project I completed while learning data science, aiming to model the differences between the effects of recession on the housing market in university towns and non-university towns.